NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 How to Get a Black CSCS Card

 The CSCS Black Manager’s Card is the highest-level card in the CSCS scheme.
-It is designed for site managers, project managers, contracts managers, and other senior professionals in construction management or technical roles.
+It is designed for site managers, project managers, contracts managers, and other senior professionals.
 Holding one demonstrates to employers, clients, and principal contractors that you have both the qualifications and the health and safety knowledge to manage construction sites at the highest level.

 Getting a black CSCS card involves three steps: